 Eni will be starting the evaluation of Nkala Marine through new delineation wells.
 Meantime, together with the joint venture partners, the company will start studies for its commercial development which is framed in a context of optimized exploitation of the oil and gas discoveries in the Marine XII permit.

 The exploration of the pre-salt sequences continues to deliver new discoveries all along the West Africa’s margin and confirms Eni’s exploration technologies effectiveness, given the technical complexity of these plays.
 Eni estimates the resources in place of oil and gas discoveries made in the pre-salt Marine XII block to be approximately 5.8 billion barrels of oil equivalent (bboe).
 The production of the block, begun last December, is increasing and it currently stands at around 15,000 boe per day.

 Eni, through its subsidiary Eni Congo, is the operator of Marine XII block with a 65% stake.
 The other partners are New Age, with 25% stake, and the Congolese state company Societé Nationale des Pétroles du Congo (SNPC), with 10% stake.

 Eni has been present in Congo since 1968 and its current production in the country is about 110,000 barrels of oil equivalent per day.
-Eni has also been present in Sub Saharan Africa since the '60s and has been operating in exploration and production projects in Angola, Congo, Ghana, Gabon, Mozambique, Nigeria, the Republic of Congo, Kenya, Liberia, Ivory Coast and South Africa.
+Eni has also been present in Sub Saharan Africa since the '60s and has been operating in exploration and production projects in Angola, Congo, Ghana, Gabon, Mozambique, Nigeria, the Republic of Congo, Kenya, Liberia, Côte d'Ivoire and South Africa.
 The Sub-Saharan area, where Eni currently produces about 450,000 barrels of oil equivalent per day, is characterized by an organic growth as a result of numerous exploration successes.